Command-line interface: Command prompt

 In zsh the $RPROMPT variable controls an optional prompt on the right-hand side of the display.
 It is not a real prompt in that the location of text entry does not change.
 It is used to display information on the same line as the prompt, but right-justified.

 In RISC OS the command prompt is a * symbol, and thus (OS) CLI commands are often referred to as star commands.
 One can also access the same commands from other command lines (such as the BBC BASIC command line), by preceding the command with a *.

+In IBM's TSO, the command prompt is referred to as the READY prompt, after the word READY in the prompt.

+Some shells, such as Bash, zsh, and PowerShell, allow the use of prompt systems that display a lot more information in the command prompt, like the type of remote connection, the state of machine sensors, or additional information about a version control system.
+They often use several ANSI colors, Unicode characters, and advanced shell features to set up a colorful display.